 In Roulette, there are two significant distinctions between the Martingale and Reverse Martingale strategies.

-First, Reverse Martingale does not require a large sum of money to begin using the strategy, whereas Martingale does.
+First, Reverse Martingale does not require a large sum of money to begin using it, whereas Martingale does.
 This means that with Reverse Martingale you can start playing with any amount of money, while if you are using the Martingale system you can only begin playing once you have sufficient funds to cover the number of steps in the progression.

 Second, after a win or a loss, the two methods reverse the doubling/returning-to-start-bet pattern.
 So, with reverse martingale strategy, you double the bet after a win and bet the initial amount after a loss.
-On the other hand, Martingale strategy requires you to double the bet after a loss and start the progression from the beginning after a win.
+On the other hand, the Martingale strategy requires you to double the bet after a loss and start the progression from the beginning after a win.